decretist/Dissertation/Chapter4/chapter4.md

 should be imagined as a single table, with the second table extending the first table to the right.
 The first column of each row contains the name of the subcorpus hypothesized to be the work of an unknown author.
-Disregard the first row.
-The previously obtained results from the simplified demonstration (or "toy") examples lead us to expect that the "cases" sample corresponding to the 36 hypothetical case statements or *themata* will have highest value for Burrows's Delta in each row.
-Remember that the "cases" sample having the highest delta value in a given row indicates that it is the *least* likely to have the same author as the sample indicated in the first column and hypothesized to be the work of an unknown author.
+The previously obtained results from the simplified demonstration examples lead us to expect that the cases subcorpus corresponding to the 36 hypothetical case statements or *themata* will have highest value for Burrows's Delta in each row.
+Remember that the cases subcorpus having the highest Delta value in a given row indicates that it is the *least* likely to have the same author as the subcorpus indicated in the first column and hypothesized to be the work of an unknown author.

-  -->
+Disregard the first row---we are not interested in the Delta distance of the cases subcorpus from itself.
+Read each row starting at the second, comparing the value for the Delta distance between the subcorpus of unknown authorship and the cases subcorpus with the Delta values for each of the other subcorpora.
+Taking the second row of each table as an example, the value for the Delta distance between the laws and cases subcorpora is 2.141, which is greater than NaN, 1.249, 1.502, 1.4633, 1.3147, 1.4223 in the first table, and continuing on to the corresponding row in the second table, is also greater than 1.4369, 1.1931, 1.4345, 1.1875, 1.1924, 1.6218, and 1.2323.
+(In each row, the entry corresponding to the Delta distance between the subcorpus of unknown authorship and itself is undefined, and is indicated by "NaN", an conventional abbreviation in numerical computing for "Not a Number".)

 [^4]: @mosteller_inference_1964, 14.
 See also @adair_authorship_1944a, 104.